nlp-waseda/VIR-Bench/README.md

     --log_samples \
     --output_path YOUR_OUTPUT_PATH
 ```
+For example scripts covering all models, see the [scripts](https://github.com/nlp-waseda/VIR-Bench/blob/main/scripts) directory.

 ## Travel-planning Agent
 We provide the full code for the travel-planning agent used in our paper.
 See the [agent/README](https://github.com/nlp-waseda/VIR-Bench/blob/main/agent/README.md) for setup and usage instructions.